Carlos José Lambert

-Charles Joseph Lambert / Carlos José Lambert (1826 - 1888) was a Chilean-born mining entrepreneur and engineer.
+Charles Joseph Lambert / Carlos José Lambert (c.
+1826–1888) was a Chilean-born mining entrepreneur and engineer.

 Life

 Family provenance and early years

 Carlos José Lambert is believed to have been born in or near La Serena.
 However, surviving records of his birth and baptism have not been identified.
 (In the 1820s members of the European expatriate community frequently attended to baptismal formalities not in Roman Catholic churches onshore, but on British ships moored offshore.)

 His father Charles Saint Lambert (1793-1876), was a prominent, and increasingly prosperous, mining entrepreneur who had been born near Strasbourg and emigrated to Chile in 1817.
 He established contacts in England, acquired British nationality and returned to Chile in 1823 as a representative of a British company called the "Chilean Mining Association", which later went bankrupt.
 The career of Charles Saint Lambert (the father) continued to prosper, however.
 Little is known of his mother, who is frequently described as "English", although at least one source indicates that she was born further north, in Scotland.

 Charles Joseph Lambert spent much of his childhood in Britain.
 Around 1840 his father relocated the family base to Swansea which was becoming the principal smelting centre for industrial scale copper (and other) ores from Chile, following the exhaustion of principal mines closer to hand in Cornwall.
 In Swansea he was involved in regular commercial negotiations with Edward Bath, scion of a major industrial family in the area (and subsequently his brother-in-law twice over).
 In practice, he appears to have divided his time between Chile and South Wales throughout his working life.